Skip to Content

 However, it isn’t self-serve – servers help plate your items as you walk through the line.
 Currently, it’s only open for breakfast and lunch, not dinner.

 The Disney Wish has a must-improved quick service experience.
 Mickey’s Festival of Foods is a food court-style area with several options – Mickey’s Smokehouse Barbeque, Daisy’s Pizza Pies, Goofy’s Grill, and Donald’s Cantina.
-I really enjoyed these – although, with the exception of the grill, they weren’t open for dinner, unfortunately.
+I enjoyed these – although, except for the grill, they weren’t open for dinner, unfortunately.

 There are also a few premium coffee shops throughout the ship.
-These include one of my favorites – the Cove Cafe, which is located in the adult-only section.
+One of my favorites is the Cove Cafe, located in the adult-only section.

 Three level atrium on the Disney Wish with chandelier and pumpkin tree